mnmnotmail/website/rationale.md

 1. Organizations that need to let certain members hear from the general public, or communicate with untrusted (perhaps anonymous) customers, may establish a separate service instance for that purpose.

+   Organizations may also join third party messaging services which allow membership for all involved in a specific field.

 1. To prevent destructive correspondence (in the case of organizations with non-restrictive membership) messaging services must **prevent members with whom you are not acquainted**